 Of the 14 possible BUIs identified under the Canada- U.S. Great Lakes Water Quality Agreement, nine were originally deemed impaired for the St. Marys River AOC, and one required further assessment.
-Since then three BUI's have were redesignated to not-impaired in 2018 and the one BUI requiring further assessment was found to be not impaired in 2016.
-Currently there are six impaired BUIs on the Canadian side of the St. Marys River.
+Since then four BUI's have were redesignated to not-impaired (One in 2024 and three in 2018) and the one BUI requiring further assessment was found to be not impaired in 2016.
+Currently there are five impaired BUIs on the Canadian side of the St. Marys River.